-- A front fender is compulsory but shall be restricted in line with the following requirements: - viewed from either side, at least 180° of the lower part of the front wheel and tyre shall remain visible. - No part of the front fender shall be below a horizontal line drawn through the centre of the front wheel axle and in the front fork/ suspension axis. - The front and rear section of the front fender shall not make contact with any part of the motorcycle. - Any aerodynamic aid at the rear of the motorcycle, including the riders' seat section, shall not be higher than 150 mm above the lowest section of the seatbase and shall not exceed more than 400 mm past the most rearward edge of the rear tyre.
+- A front fender is compulsory but shall be restricted in line with the following requirements: - viewed from either side, at least 180° of the lower part of the front wheel and tyre shall remain visible. - No part of the front fender shall be below a horizontal line drawn through the centre of the front wheel axle and in the front fork/ - suspension axis.

+- The front and rear section of the front fender shall not make contact with any part of the motorcycle. - Any aerodynamic aid at the rear of the motorcycle, including the riders' seat section, shall not be higher than 150 mm above the lowest section of the seatbase and shall not exceed more than 400 mm past the most rearward edge of the rear tyre.

-All sections of aerodynamic aid shall remain above a horizontal line, re with a minimum clearance of 1" (25 mm) above the ground (flat surface, and with the motorcycle measured in static position, see above).
+All sections of aerodynamic aid shall remain above a horizontal line, re with a minimum clearance of 1" (25mm) above the ground (on a flat surface, with the motorcycle measured with the rider in racing position (in static), see above).